New Jersey Route 29: Mercer County

 Route 29 begins at a modified cloverleaf interchange with I-195 and I-295 in Hamilton Township, and it serves as the western continuation of I-195, heading to the northwest as a six-lane freeway.
-The route has an interchange with Route 129, a spur of Route 29 which connects to US 1, with a northbound exit and southbound entrance.
+The route has an interchange with Route 129, a spur of Route 29 which connects to US 1.
 At this interchange, the route passes over NJ Transit's River Line.
 Route 29 narrows to four lanes past this interchange and crosses into Trenton.
 The route comes to a southbound exit and entrance for Lamberton Road.
 At this point, Route 29 becomes the Delaware River Scenic Byway, a state scenic byway that was also designated a National Scenic Byway in 2009.
 Route 29 runs along the bank of the Delaware River and enters a truck-restricted tunnel that passes by historic houses and Riverview Cemetery.
 Within this tunnel, Route 29 features a southbound exit and northbound entrance for Lalor Street.
-The route emerges from the tunnel as the John Fitch Parkway and passes by Trenton Thunder Ballpark, the home ballpark of the Trenton Thunder baseball team.
-The road comes to a traffic light at Thunder Road/Cass Street where it widens back to six lanes.
+The route emerges from the tunnel and passes east of Trenton Thunder Ballpark, the home ballpark of the Trenton Thunder baseball team.
+The road becomes a six-lane expressway known as John Fitch Way at a traffic light at Thunder Road/Cass Street.
 Route 29 meets South Warren Street at another traffic light.
-The median widens and it passes under the Morrisville–Trenton Railroad Bridge, which carries Amtrak's Northeast Corridor over the Delaware River.
+The median widens and it becomes a six-lane freeway, passing under the Morrisville–Trenton Railroad Bridge, which carries Amtrak's Northeast Corridor over the Delaware River.

 Route 29 passes under the Trenton–Morrisville Toll Bridge, which carries US 1 over the Delaware River.
-Access to US 1 southbound is provided by ramps from Route 29 while access to Route 29 from northbound US 1 is provided by South Warren Street.
+Access to US 1 south is provided by ramps from Route 29 while access to Route 29 from US 1 north is provided by South Warren Street.
 Route 29 passes under the Lower Trenton Bridge and the median narrows again.
 It interchanges with Market Street, which provides access to Route 33, and then features an interchange with Memorial Drive which provides access to the New Jersey State House with a northbound exit and southbound entrance.
 Route 29 crosses the Assunpink Creek and features an interchange which provides access to South Warren Street with exits in both directions but only a northbound entrance.
-Route 29 continues to a cloverleaf interchange with Calhoun Street (County Route 653, CR 653), which provides access to the Calhoun Street Bridge over the Delaware River.
+Route 29 continues to a cloverleaf interchange with Calhoun Street (County Route 653, CR 653), which provides access to the Calhoun Street Bridge over the Delaware River, where it narrows to four lanes.
 Riverside Avenue exits as a frontage road paralleling the northbound lanes of Route 29 before the road features a northbound exit for Hermitage Avenue.
 Route 29 comes to a partial interchange with Parkside Avenue, with a northbound exit and southbound entrance, and then features a northbound exit for South Eastfield Avenue.